 This fun and exciting academic competition spotlights the spectacular scholarship of master's education in a supportive interdisciplinary environment.
 In three minutes or less and with the help of one slide, participants are challenged to discuss the work of their research in language accessible to a non-expert.

-Judges will award the fits place prize of $1,000; a second place prize of $750; and the audience awards the Audience Choice prize of $750.
+Judges will award a first place prize of $1,000; a second place prize of $750; and the audience will award the Audience Choice prize of $750.

 Kimmel Center, 4th Floor